 As the City's water demands grew, the City purchased a small, private sewer company in 1917.
 With the new water system in place, many building were constructed with toilets which led to the problem of sewage disposal.
 The sewer was discharged into "sewer canyon" in the vicinity of today's Butler Avenue and the Rio de Flag.

-In 1925, the City voted to purchase the water rights and infrastructure for a 50 million gallon storage reservoir from Grand Canyon Railway.
+In 1925, the City voted to purchase the water rights and infrastructure for a 50 million-gallon storage reservoir from Grand Canyon Railway.
 The City constructed a second 52 million gallon storage reservoir and up-sized the pipeline from the Inner Basin.

-Due to the intermittent nature of flows in Walnut Creek and the high infiltration rates in the bottom of Lower Lake Mary, a second dam was constructed up-gradient.
+Due to the intermittent nature of flows in Walnut Creek and the high infiltration rates at the bottom of Lower Lake Mary, a second dam was constructed up-gradient.
 The Upper Lake Mary Dam and the Lake Mary Water Treatment Plant (WTP) were constructed in 1941 to store, treat, and deliver the surface waters to citizens.
 The dam was raised an additional 10 feet to its current height in 1951 to increase the storage capacity to 16,300 acre-feet.

 In 1950, Arizona health standards required the City to replace old sewer lines and extend new ones, and essentially eliminated all outdoor privies that remained in the City.

 Also during the 1950s, drought required the City to look for more reliable water beyond surface water.
 The first use of groundwater began with the third major water supply importation project, the drilling of a well in the Woody Mountain area in 1954.

 The City's first wastewater treatment plant (WWTP) was constructed and began operations in 1956, with a capacity of 1 million gallons per day (MGD).